CaglarGuher/HepsiEmlak-Web-Scrapping-and-Modeling/README.md

 Overall, the XGBoost model seems to be a better choice for predicting house prices in this dataset than the neural network.
 ![Districts](XgBoost.png)
+Predicted vs Actual prices with using Xgboost moddel

 ## Results